ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 });
 {% endhighlight %}

+Checking the output file ("out.txt"), we can see the download results are the same as our original example.

 And in fact, we could even reuse the passthrough stream multiple times to illustrate repeated `pipe()` data flows (although there's absolutely no practical sense to the following):